 North Carolina 10-Day Notice

 The North Carolina eviction notice for nonpayment of rent is 10-days.
 The notice should advise the tenant that the tenancy will be maintained if the entire rent owed is paid within the 10-day period or a legal action will be initiated to evict the tenant.

-If the lease provides for automatic forfeiture of the premises upon nonpayment of rent after a certain time, any tender of the rent within the 10-days does not have to be accepted by the landlord.
+If the lease provides for automatic forfeiture of the premises upon nonpayment of rent after a certain time, tenant will have to tender the rent by that time named in the lease in order to maintain tenancy.

 Lease Violation Evictions

 The North Carolina eviction process does not specify a minimum period for the landlord to give a tenant notice to vacate the property if a material violation of the lease has occurred.
 In many cases, the written rental agreement will provide a time.
 Material violations can include having unauthorized pets or persons living on the premises or where a condition that violates the health or safety of others exists.

 A landlord still has to serve a demand on the tenant or notice that he or she must vacate the unit by a certain date and that the tenancy has terminated because of the major breach.
 The law does not require a landlord to offer the tenant an opportunity to cure the breach within a certain time, but if the violation can be remedied by payment of an increased security deposit, removal of the pet or individuals or of an offending condition, the landlord will usually provide for it in the demand.

 For cases where the tenant has been involved in drug trafficking or criminal activity on the premises, which adversely affects the health or safety of other tenants, there is an expedited process to remove the tenant.
 A court date under these circumstances must be set for trial within the first term of court falling 30-days after service of the complaint.

 In month-to-month tenancies, the North Carolina eviction notice may only be 7-days and can be oral.